binaryshrey/DSA/README.md

 * Non-linear data structure.
 * A graph G is a set of ordered pair of Vertices V and a set of ordered pair of Edges E , G = (V,E)

+Following two are the most commonly used representations of a graph.
+1. Adjacency Matrix
+2. Adjacency List